At-Tur, East Jerusalem: History

-Ottoman era
+Ottoman Empire

 In 1596, the village appeared as Tur Zayta in Ottoman tax registers as being in the Nahiya of Quds of the Liwa of Quds.
 It had a population of 48 households and 8 bachelors, all Muslim, and paid taxes on wheat, barley, vines or fruit trees, and goats or beehives, a total of 3,200 akçe.

 In 1838, in the Biblical Researches in Palestine, it was noted as a Muslim village, located in el-Wadiyeh district, east of Jerusalem.

 An Ottoman village list of about 1870 counted 38 houses and a population of 127, though the population count included only men.
 It was described as a village on the Mount of Olives.

 In 1883, the Palestine Exploration Fund's Survey of Western Palestine (SWP) described At-Tur as "a small straggling village on the top of Olivet.
 The houses are built of stone, but low and mean.
 The church of the Ascension, now a mosque, stands towards the west at the brow of the hill."

 In 1896 the population of Et-tur was estimated to be about 474 persons.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, At Tur had a population 1,037; 806 Muslims and 231 Christians, increasing in the 1931 census to 2,090; 12 Jews, 253 Christians and 1,825 Muslims, in 400 houses.

 In the 1945 statistics the population of Et Tur was 2,770; 2,380 Muslims and 390 Christians, who owned 8,808 dunams of land according to an official land and population survey.
 228 dunams were plantations and irrigable land, 2,838 for cereals, while 86 dunams were built-up (urban) land.

-Jordanian era
+Jordan

 After the 1948 Arab-Israeli War, At-Tur came under Jordanian rule.

 The Jordanian census of 1961 found 4,289 inhabitants in At-Tur, of whom 686 were Christian.

-Post-1967
+Israel

 During the 1967 Six-Day War, At-Tur came under Israeli occupation, remaining so after the war.

+In 2024, At-Tur had a population of 18,150, mostly Muslims, with a small Christian minority and a few dozen families of Israeli Jews.
+Jewish Israelis have been buying properties in the neighbourhood and have been resettling the Mount of Olives at a growing rate.